Hailemari/enhanced_task_manager/docs/api_documentation.md

 ```

 3. Run the application:
-  go to the root directory of the app
+  go to the root directory of the app and run
   ```
     go run main
   ```